Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Methodology

-In this way, the modularity of knowledge is demonstrated through the effortless addition, removal, or selective activation of various specialized LMs during the LLM generation process.
-Similarly, the collaborative nature of knowledge is reflected by enabling individuals to contribute trained specialized LMs on their desired knowledge source to \ourmethod{}, expanding the knowledge of general-purpose LLMs through community-driven efforts.
+In this way, the modularity of knowledge is demonstrated through the effortless addition, removal, or selective activation of various knowledge cards during the LLM generation process.
+Similarly, the collaborative nature of knowledge is reflected by enabling individuals to contribute trained knowledge cards on their desired knowledge source to \ourmethod{}, expanding the knowledge of general-purpose LLMs through community-driven efforts.